sharunkumar/ch/README.md

 ### Color palette

-The preset colors are optimized for readability on both light and dark terminals:
+The preset colors use a pastel palette optimized for readability on both light and dark terminals:

 1. Red
 2. Green